Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/EpizooticRiskModel.md

 ---

 # Epizootic Risk Model
+*Deployed*

-The Epizootic Risk Model depicts areas for which local demographic parameters of the live cervid population influence the spread of CWD once infectious prions are introduced.
-It allows you to prioritize surveillance in areas with high risk of an explosive outbreak.
+The Epizootic Risk Model reveals how demographic parameters of the live cervid population may influence CWD dynamics if prions were to be introduced into the herd.

 ## Geographical Scale
-* Sub-administrative area
+* Administrative area, subdivided into a sub-administrative areas

 ## Required Data
 * Sample data

 ## Suggested Data
-* Demography data (e.g., density, fecundity, mortality)
+* Demography data

 ## User Inputs
-* Cervid species
+* Cervid species of interest
-* Estimates of demographic factors (if data are unavailable)
+* Estimates of demographic factors (if demography data are unavailable)
 * Estimates of epidemiological factors

 ## Outputs
-* Estimates of the Epizootic Potential and Population Growth rate
+* Estimates of the Epizootic Potential in each sub-administrative area
-* Comparative maps by sub-administrative area
+* Comparative maps of Epizootic Potential by sub-administrative area
-* Data charts by sub-administrative area
-* Comparative tables by sub-administrative area
+* Charts depicting the main drivers of Epizootic Potential within each host population

 <center>![Epizootic Risk Model Screenshot](../../assets/epi-risk-model-example.png)
-<figcaption>A screenshot of Epizootic Risk Model output (mock data) </figcaption></center>
+<figcaption>A screenshot of Epizootic Risk Model output using mock data </figcaption></center>

+## More Information
-For more details, go to the [CWD Data Warehouse User Manual: Epizootic Risk Model.](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/epizootic-risk.html){target="_blank"}
+For more details, go to the [CWD Data Warehouse User Manual: Epizootic Risk Model](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/epizootic-risk.html){target="_blank"}.